wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/configure-vpns-on-the-choreo-cloud-data-plane.md

 ### Handle node key expiry

 Tailscale nodes have a default [node key](https://tailscale.com/kb/1010/node-keys) expiry time of 180 days.
 Nodes require re-authentication after key expiry to avoid connection losses and application downtime.
-Consider disabling node key expiry if needed.
 There is an option to disable node key expiry if necessary.
 For more details, see [Node key expiry documentation](https://tailscale.com/kb/1028/key-expiry).

 ### Handle auth key expiry